-- 1. Is 24 years old by January 1 of the academic year he/she is going to enter college; or - 2.
-Is working on a Master's Degree; or - 3.
-Is married; or - 4.
-Has dependent children that receive more than half of their support from the student; or - 5.
-Has dependents (other than your children or spouse) who live with the student and who receive more than half of their support from the student; or - 6.
-Is a veteran of the U.S. Armed Forces (Served two years of active duty).
-A DD214 will be required; or - 7.
-Is currently serving on active duty in the U.S. Armed Forces for purposes other than training; or - 8.
-At any time since turning 13, both parents were deceased, and the student was in foster care or a dependent or ward of the court; or - 9.
-Is an emancipated minor as determined by a court in the state of legal residence; or - 10.
-Is in legal guardianship as determined by a court in the state of legal residence; or - 11.
-At any time on or after July 1, 2013, the high school or school district homeless liaison determines that the student was an unaccompanied youth who was homeless; or - 12.
-At any time on or after July 1, 2013, the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determines that the student was an unaccompanied youth who was homeless; or
+- 1. Will you be 24 years of age prior to January 1 of the academic year you are going to enter college? - 2.
+Will you be working on a Masters Degree? - 3.
+Are you married? - 4.
+Do you have dependent children that receive more than half of their support from you? - 5.
+Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you?

-13. At any time on or after July 1, 2013, the director of a runaway or homeless youth basic center or transitional living program determines that the student was an unaccompanied youth who was homeless or self-supporting and at risk of being homeless.
+- 6. Are you a veteran of the U.S. Armed Forces?
+(Served two years of active duty?)
+A DD-214 will be required. - 7.
+Are you currently serving on active duty in the U.S. Armed Forces for purposes other than training? - 8.
+At any time since you turned 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court? - 9.
+Are you or were you an emancipated minor as determined by a court in your state of legal residence? - 10.
+Are you or were you in legal guardianship as determined by a court in your state of legal residence? - 11.
+At any time on or after July 1, 2013, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless? - 12.
+At any time on or after July 1, 2013, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless? - 13.
+At any time on or after July 1, 2013, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?